CODE OF CONDUCT

 - Adhere to laws that apply to government contracting and procurement in the states and locales where we do business.
 This includes, for example, the Federal Acquisition Regulations (FAR), the Procurement Integrity Act, federal and state employment, equal opportunity and affirmative action laws, the False Claims Act (FCA) and anti-corruption laws such as the U.S. Foreign Corrupt Practices Act.
 Laws, regulations and ethics rules vary by state and locality.
-Consult the General Counsel (or General Counsel delegate) with any
+Consult the General Counsel with any questions.

 - Require provision of current, accurate and complete information for all government contracts.

 Some government contracts require Adaptive to certify that we did not violate procurement laws or regulations in winning the contract.
 If you are asked to sign a certificate or disclosure related to a government contract, you must be authorized to do so.
-Consult the General Counsel (or General Counsel delegate) if you have any questions regarding certifications and disclosure requirements.
+Consult the General Counsel if you have any questions regarding certifications and disclosure requirements.

-- Promptly contact the General Counsel (or General Counsel delegate) and Compliance Officer if any part of a government, including a U.S. or State Inspector General, Department of Justice, or the Office of Civil Rights contacts you regarding a situation or
+- Promptly contact the General Counsel and Compliance Officer if any part of a government, including a U.S. or State Inspector General, Department of Justice, or the Office of Civil Rights contacts you regarding a situation or matter.

 Correspondence, reports and other documents that contain substantive opinions, conclusions or determinations or that legally bind Adaptive must be signed by or under the control of Adaptive leadership with legal authority to bind the company.
 Adaptive staff and business partners such as subcontractors must represent their titles, roles, professional qualifications and certifications accurately.